wklee666/Marlin/README.md

 * G31   - Auto calibration XYZ Enstop, parameter A for max number of run times, default 1, e.g. G31 A10 will run max 10 times
 * G32   - Probe xyz and center, view only

-* M666  - Added D to change DIAGONAL_ROD and C to change Radius
+* M666  - Added D to change DIAGONAL_ROD and R to change Radius